ofekyem/ofekyem/README.md

 🛠️ **My Projects:**

 - **[Facebook Clone:](https://github.com/ofekyem/Facebook-Project)**
-  A Full-Stack Facebook clone with a website (HTML, CSS, React) and Android app (Java, XML).
+  A Full-Stack Facebook clone with a website (HTML, CSS, JavaScript, React) and Android app (Java, XML).
 Features include user account creation, post sharing, and friend management.

 - **[Website Crawler: ](https://github.com/ofekyem/Website-Crawler)**
   A small program to crawl websites and generate a report of their internal linking structure.
 Developed using JavaScript and Node.js.
 GitHub Repository